montessori integrative learning

 Frequently Asked Questions

-The TIES-UNION Master of Education in Montessori Integrative Learning explores and expands upon the contexts that contribute to Montessori teaching and learning.
+The TIES Master of Education in Montessori Integrative Learning explores and expands upon the contexts that contribute to Montessori teaching and learning.
 We value Maria Montessori’s insight that recognizes the inherent human potential.
 That awareness begins at birth and, in the right environment, is capable of creating a new humanity on a sustainable Earth.

 Read more about our process here.
 The following are some questions that may arise as you contemplate enrollment.